jorisbrauns/MoonShot/README.md

 - Web Api 2
 - Entity Framework
 - Ninject
+- owin/katana

 Javascript
 - Angular
 - Angular UI
-- Bootstrap 3
+- Bootstrap 3 (yeah yeah its css and js mixedup like a cocktail!)
-- owin/katana

 Used design patterns